City-of-Helsinki/yjdh/README.md

 ## Development with Docker

-1. Copy the contents of `.env.example` to `.env` and modify it if needed.
+1. Copy the contents of `.env.kesaseteli.example` to `.env.kesaseteli` and modify it if needed.

 2. Run `docker-compose up`